GenericMappingTools/GMT.jl/README.md

 Julia wrapper for the Generic Mapping Tools [GMT](http://gmt.soest.hawaii.edu)

 There is no manual yet but looking into the tests.jl should give a (good) idea on how it works.
-Note also that this wrapper works only with the GMT5.2 developing version.
+Note also that this wrapper works only with the GMT5.2.1 or greater versions.

 Install
 =======

-Pkg.clone(“git://github.com/joa-quim/GMT.jl.git”)
+    (Pkg.init()		# If you haven't done it yet) Pkg.clone(“git://github.com/joa-quim/GMT.jl.git”)

+On OSX, with a manual GMT build and dependencies obtained with Homebrew (that are installed at /user/local/lib), I had to help
+Julia finding MY *libgmt.dylib*, with (this line should than be added to the ~/.juliarc.jl file)

+    push!(Libdl.DL_LOAD_PATH, "/Users/j/programs/gmt5/lib")

 Using
 =====